Configuring MySQL for Best Results¶

 is stored in the slow query log.

 A possible problem with query sampling is that rare slow queries might not get

+captured at all.
 To avoid this, use the

 variable to specify which queries should ignore sampling.
+That is, queries with

 longer execution time will always be captured by the slow query log.

 By default, slow query log settings apply only to new sessions.
+If you want to

 configure the slow query log during runtime and apply these settings to existing

 slow_query_log_use_global_control variable to

 Performance Schema is not as data-rich as the slow query log, but it has all the critical data and is generally faster to parse.
-If you are not running Percona Server (which supports sampling for the slow query log), then Performance Schema is the better alternative.
+If you are not running Percona Server (which supports sampling for the slow query log), then Performance Schema is a better alternative.

-If you are running a custom Performance Schema configuration,
+If you are running a custom Performance Schema configuration, make sure that the

 statements_digest consumer is enabled: